 If you plan on buying your dog a Christmas gift this year (most dog owners do!), be sure to keep your dog from chewing and ingesting any wrapping paper, ribbons and bows.

 Also, don’t wrap your dog’s neck in ribbon or tinsel to make your dog look festive, it is a choking hazard.

-Do you know what gift to get your dog this year?
-Check out this list of 15 Fun And Unique Christmas Gifts For A Dog.
+Do you need a great gift for your dog this year?
+Check out the Top 15 Christmas Gifts For A Dog.